mircealungu/student-projects/README.md

 The currently active projects are:

-- [**ArchLens**](https://mircealungu.com/projects/ArchLens.html) - can we design a simple way of specifying architectural diagrams that allows them to always be up to date
+- [**ArchLens**](https://mircealungu.com/projects/ArchLens.html) - a simple way of specifying architectural diagrams that allows them to always be up to date
-- [**Zeeguu**](https://mircealungu.com/projects/zeeguu) - personalized adaptive reading and vocabulary practice online
+- [**Zeeguu**](https://mircealungu.com/projects/zeeguu) - personalizing the foreign language web for learners
 - [**Flask Monitoring Dashboard**](https://mircealungu.com/projects/flask-monitoring-dashboard) - a lightweight API monitor for Flask/Python systems
 - [**Git-Truck**](https://github.com/git-truck/git-truck) - visualizing git repositories for fun and profit
 - [**Aiki**](https://mircealungu.com/projects/aiki) - a browser extension that uses procrastination for good